 The human ether-a-go-go-related gene 1 (hERG1) encodes the pore-forming subunit of the rapidly activating delayed rectifier potassium channel.
 Several hERG1 isoforms with different N- and C-terminal ends have been identified.
 The hERG1a, hERG1b, and hERG1-3.1 isoforms contain the full-length C terminus, whereas the hERG1USOisoforms, hERG1aUSO and hERG1bUSO, lack most of the C-terminal domain and contain a unique C-terminal end.
 The mechanisms underlying the generation of hERG1USOisoforms are not understood.
 We show that hERG1 isoforms with different C-terminal ends are generated by alternative splicing and polyadenylation of hERG1 pre-mRNA.
 We identified an intrinsically weak, noncanonical poly(A) signal, AGUAAA, within intron 9 of hERG1 that modulates the expression of hERG1a and hERG1aUSO.
 Replacing AGUAAA with the strong, canonical poly(A) signal AAUAAA resulted in the predominant production of hERG1aUSO and a marked decrease in hERG1 current.
 In contrast, eliminating the intron 9 poly(A) signal or increasing the strength of 5′ splice site led to the predominant production of hERG1a and a significant increase in hERG1 current.
 We found significant variation in the relative abundance of hERG1 C-terminal isoforms in different human tissues.
 Taken together, these findings suggest that post-transcriptional regulation of hERG1 pre-mRNA may represent a novel mechanism to modulate the expression and function of hERG1 channels.

 Gong, Qiuming; Stump, Matthew R.; Dunn, A. Russell; Deng, Vivianne; and Zhou, Zhengfeng, "Alternative Splicing and Polyadenylation Contribute to the Generation of hERG1 C-terminal Isoforms" (2010).
-Faculty Publications - Department of Biology and Chemistry.
+Faculty Publications - Department of Biological & Molecular Science.
 119.